tubaplayerdis/Tubabot/readme.md

 aslo this bot was for purposes of fun olny and i would not like if Tubabot was used to monotize.

-Tubabot was originaly named tubabottest and thats the mane you willl find in old node versions of this project.
+Tubabot was originaly named tubabottest and thats the mane you will find in old node versions of this project.

 there were other bots made for beta, but I decided to scrap and instead just update Tubabot.